-As part of the introduction of the changes described in Modernising Medical Careers in 2007, training has been more clearly competency based, rather than purely time dependent although minimum training times do still apply.
+In recent times, training has been more competency based, rather than purely time dependent (although minimum training times do still apply).
 There has been greater emphasis on assessment and demonstration of having achieved the required competencies within a doctor’s chosen specialty.
 These competencies are defined by the curricula drawn up by the Royal Colleges and Faculties, which will have been approved by the GMC as the regulator of training in the UK.
-The process introduced to monitor trainee progress is the Annual Review of Competence Progression (ARCP).

 An ARCP panel must consist of at least three panel members who can include Associate Deans, Programme Directors and Educational Supervisors/Trainers.
 The panel will also have input from a lay representative and external advisor.